 Worth getting out of bed for

-The hotel has plenty to keep you happy, whether it’s a treatment and swim at the spa, a session with the personal trainer at the gym or a round of tennis – but Crete is Greece’s biggest island and has a fabled history that’s definitely worth discovering.
-As with most gorgeous Greek isles, Crete is a place for beach babies.
+The hotel has plenty of land-based activities to keep you happy, whether it’s a treatment and swim at the spa, a session with the personal trainer at the gym a round of tennis – but, as with most gorgeous Greek isles, this is also a place for water babies.
+Water sports on offer include sailing on the resort's yacht, diving and snorkelling.
+Then, it's time to venture out and discover Crete's fabled history and beautiful beaches.
 There’s one on your doorstep (literally), but other sandy spots include Agia Pelagia (it even rhymes), Lygaria and Agiofarago (though this one’s a two-hour drive, so it depends how much you like gorges).
 Set off for a walk around Piskopiano village to up the romance levels – and for buzzy bars and restaurants, head into Hersonissos for the evening.
-The hotel can arrange scuba-diving and sailing trips into the Gulf of Hersonissos.
 The fortified Kera Kardiotissas Monastery has murals dating as far back as the 14th century – and it’s thought a monastery has existed on this site since the 9th, but the exact date is unknown.

 For brunch with a bougainvillea backdrop, try Iokastiin Koutouloufari.
 In the centre (right on the square) of Hersonissos’ old town, don’t miss the traditional Zachos Taverna for seafood and stuffed tomatoes.
 Since 1987, Galini has been keeping Cretan cuisine alive – and its old-world wine list is an impressive effort, as well.